tstaples/GiftTasteHelper/README.md

 This mod requires [SMAPI](https://github.com/ClxS/SMAPI) to run.
 It currently works with versions 39.3 to the latest (39.5).

 If you are unable to update SMAPI due to existing mods breaking then you can get the SMAPI 39.2 compatible version [here](https://github.com/tstaples/GiftTasteHelper/releases/tag/0.9).
 Just note that this version will be less likely to be maintained in the future.
-I still highly reccommend updating SMAPI to the latest version if possible.
+I still highly recommend updating SMAPI to the latest version if possible.

 ## Installation